Finishing Year 12? (Or recently graduated?)

 Applicants with an Australian Year 12 qualification or an international equivalent can apply for undergraduate study at USC via QTAC.
 For information regarding current Year 12 qualifications, please visit school leaver applications.

-Regardless of when you completed Year 12 in Queensland (OP eligible or ineligible), interstate or overseas, your grades will be converted to a selection rank.
+Students who completed Year 12 in Queensland (OP eligible or ineligible) prior to 2020, will have their grades converted to a selection rank by QTAC.

 A TAFE / AQF (Australian Qualification Framework) Certificate III or IV can also provide an entry pathway to USC.
 In some cases, you may be eligible for credit for prior learning.